 Have a goal to stay organized?
 In need of a scheduling system you'll keep?
 Then plan in style with a Bullet Journal!
 It's a unique way to keep events, notes, goals, general life and creative fun in order.
-So whether you're completely new to the writing craze or a journaling pro, you'll need to get your "BuJo" ready for the start of a new decade!
+So whether you're completely new to the writing craze or a journaling pro, here are some "BuJo" tips for beginners and creative inspiration for pros.

 What Is a Bullet Journal You Ask?